PaulHex6/Tales-That-Talk/readme.md

 ## Features

 - Create new stories with configurable age, difficulty, and language.
-- Generate story with LLaMA 3.2 1B and images (coming soon) for each page.
+- Generate story with LLM and images (coming soon) for each page.
 - Customize each page by uploading images or modifying text.

 ## Project Structure